lhcb/first-analysis-steps/lhcb-dev.md

  modification of a few packages at a time.
 (This is closer to the previously used `getpack` command.)

 Here, we want to focus on the second workflow.
-The second workflow will be discussed briefly at the [bottom](#working-with-a-full-project-checkout) of this page.
+The first workflow will be discussed briefly at the [bottom](#working-with-a-full-project-checkout) of this page.
+Note that, although the lb-git commands are much easier for small changes to existing packages where recompiling an entire project would be cumbersome, for any serious development the usage of vanilla git is much more stable.
+Please consider using it if you can spare the compilation time.

 > ## Initial setup {.callout}
 > Before jumping in by creating a project in Gitlab, you should make sure that